loading

 Manufacturers such as Dongguan Tcang Electronics Co., Ltd. produce all-in-one KDS terminals that combine the display, processor, and touchscreen into a single sealed unit, reducing the number of individual components that require installation and maintenance.

-While hardware provides the physical foundation, KDS software determines how effectively orders are managed during service.
-The following software capabilities are particularly relevant to fast casual restaurants handling high order volumes.
+While hardware provides the physical foundation, the KDS software platform the operator or integrator selects determines how effectively orders are managed during service.
+When evaluating KDS hardware, buyers should confirm that the hardware supports the following software capabilities without restriction.

 Order routing and station assignment.
 Multi-station kitchens benefit from software that automatically routes specific items to designated prep stations.
-A burrito line, grill station, and beverage counter each receive only the items assigned to them, reducing confusion and duplicated effort.
+The KDS hardware must support multi-screen networking so that a burrito line, grill station, and beverage counter each receive only the items assigned to them.

 Order modification handling.
 Fast casual restaurants frequently process custom orders with ingredient additions, removals, or substitutions.
-KDS software must display modifications prominently—through bold text, highlighting, or separate modifier lines—to prevent preparation errors.
+The hardware display resolution and screen size must be sufficient to present modifier details clearly without crowding the ticket view.

 Comparing KDS Configurations for Different Restaurant Sizes

-Table: Comparison of KDS Configurations by Restaurant Size and Volume
+Table: Comparison of KDS Hardware Configurations by Restaurant Size and Volume

-Configuration Best For Displays Key Feature Typical Setup
+Configuration Best For Displays Key Hardware Feature Typical Setup

-Single-screen KDS Small fast casual (<150 orders/day) 1 Simple FIFO ticket queue One screen at main prep line
+Single-screen KDS Small fast casual (<150 orders/day) 1 15–21.5" display, bump bar or touch One screen at main prep line

-Multi-screen routing Medium volume (150–400/day) 2–3 Item-level station routing Separate screens for grill, cold prep, assembly
+Multi-screen routing Medium volume (150–400/day) 2–3 LAN-networked screens, open OS Separate screens for grill, cold prep, assembly

-Cloud-connected KDS Multi-location operations Variable Remote monitoring & cross-location analytics Cloud dashboard with local display nodes
+Cloud-connected KDS Multi-location operations Variable Stable LAN + open Android/Windows OS Cloud dashboard with local display nodes

-For single-location restaurants with a straightforward menu, a one- or two-screen setup often provides sufficient order visibility.
-Restaurants operating multiple prep stations or managing both dine-in and delivery orders simultaneously typically require three or more screens with intelligent routing software.
+For single-location restaurants with a straightforward menu, a one- or two-screen hardware setup often provides sufficient order visibility.
+Restaurants operating multiple prep stations or managing both dine-in and delivery orders simultaneously typically require three or more networked screens.

 Installation and Environmental Considerations